spacyk/eshop-recipe/README.md

 # Eshop Recipe

-This is a generic purpose e-commerce web application created with Django web framework with aim to provide out of the box eshop template with some useful integrations.
+This is a generic purpose e-commerce web application created with Django web framework with aim to provide e-shop template with some useful out of the box integrations.

 This project is based on online course. https://www.udemy.com/course/build-an-e-commerce-website-with-django/learn/lecture/16261354#overview